rehierl/html-outliner-spec/issue-associations-notes.md

 should be set for all the nodes within a section.

-**TODO** - Is there any plausible reason to add all the nodes and not just the immediate descendant element and non-element nodes (top-level nodes) of a sectioning element?
+**TODO** - Is there any plausible reason to add all the nodes and not just the immediate descendant element and non-element nodes (aka. top-level nodes) of a sectioning element?

 NOTE - It still applies that the outline of a sectioning root element must not